Chart Color Schemes

 Reservoir - North East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Dwelling structure in Reservoir - North East, as per the latest Census, consisted of 55.4% houses and 44.6% other dwellings.
-In comparison, Melbourne metro had 60.2% houses and 39.8% other dwellings.
-Home ownership in Reservoir - North East was 27.2%, with mortgaged dwellings at 33.0% and rented ones at 39.8%.
-The median monthly mortgage repayment was $1,863, below Melbourne metro's average of $2,000.
-Median weekly rent in Reservoir - North East was $358, compared to Melbourne metro's $371.
-Nationally, mortgage repayments were similar at $1,863, while rents were lower at $375.
+Reservoir - North East had 55.4% houses and 44.6% other dwellings as of the latest Census, compared to Melbourne metro's 60.2% houses and 39.8% other dwellings.
+Home ownership in Reservoir - North East was at 27.2%, with mortgaged dwellings at 33.0% and rented ones at 39.8%.
+The median monthly mortgage repayment was $1,863, lower than Melbourne metro's $2,000.
+The median weekly rent was $358, compared to Melbourne metro's $371.
+Nationally, Reservoir - North East's mortgage repayments were similar to the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing